-The opposite of dumb goals, SMART goals are incredibly effective ways of achieving long-term ambitions.
+You could say they’re the opposite of dumb goals.
+SMART goals are incredibly effective ways of achieving long-term ambitions.

 SMART is an acronym that stands for specific, measurable, attainable, relevant, and time-bound.
 In essence, these are statements that describe exactly what you want to achieve, how you’re going to achieve it, and how long it will take.
 SMART goals take the guesswork out of evaluating success and holding your team accountable.

 Start with something specific that you want to achieve.
 For example, instead of writing “Improve customer satisfaction” try something more concrete, such as “Improve CSI scores by following up with customers three times post-purchase.”

 While vague goals are easier to write, they’re also easier to forget.
 By attaching specifics to your goals, there will be no question about what you are trying to achieve.

 Let’s expand on the example above.
 Instead of simply improving CSI scores, try attaching a figure to it, for example, “Improve CSI scores by 15 percent.”